 Actually, that’s not quite accurate.
 Nomos are actually holding not one but two fantastic auctions.
 The latter, which we had not yet covered before now, is the more mysterious: it is the sale of a private collection of the coins of Thessaly by a collector who wishes only to be known as BCD.

-The reverse displays the text AL- EXAN-D-R-EIOS circling Alexander, who is riding horse at a gallop to the right, the reins in his left hand and a lance held level in his right, wearing a cavalry helmet and cuirass, with his sheathed sword on a baldric around his chest.
+The reverse displays the text AL-EXAN-D-R-EIOS circling Alexander, who is riding a horse at a gallop to the right, the reins in his left hand, and a lance held level in his right, wearing a cavalry helmet and cuirass, with his sheathed sword on a baldric around his chest.

-Extremely rare, this is one of the most beautiful and impressive coins produced in 4th century Greece.
+Extremely rare, this is one of the most beautiful and impressive coins produced in fourth-century Greece.
 It is lightly toned and in extremely fine condition.

 Alexander of Pherai was one of the sons of the tyrant Jason, who was murdered by conspirators in 370 and was succeeded by his brother Polydoros who was, in turn, murdered by his own brother Polyphron.